 If you sponsor with two brands, you’re going to pay more than if you sponsor with just one.
 Think about it.
 You’re going to demand category exclusivity, so there are now two categories that they could have used to generate revenue that are committed, so you need to be reasonable.

 As alluded to earlier, you may have differing levels of buy-in from the two brands.
-Or, one brand may have greater scope for leverage – a national brand vs a local brand, a consumer brand vs a B2B brand, etc. If that’s the case, go ahead and take up sponsorships at two different levels.
+Or, one brand may have greater scope for leverage – a national brand vs a local brand, a consumer brand vs a B2B brand, etc. If that’s the case, go ahead and take up sponsorships with different scopes.
 They will both still need to be leveraged and measured, but you won’t be over-investing in a marketing platform that one of your brands won’t fully use.